Sparse Data-Driven Random Projection in Regression for High-Dimensional Data

-For this dataset, we can also nicely illustrate the estimated regression coefficients and their contribution to a new prediction for our method SPAR with threshold $\lambda$ selected by the one-standard-error rule.
+For this dataset, we also illustrate the estimated regression coefficients and their contribution to a new prediction for SPAR CV.
 We apply our method once on the full dataset except for two test images, thus $n=696$.
 The top of Figure~\ref{fig:faces_vis} shows the positive (left) and negative (right) estimated regression coefficients of the pixels.
 It yields almost symmetrical images, which is sensible, and highlights the contours of the nose and forehead.
 For the prediction of a new face image, we can define the contribution of each pixel as the pixel's regression coefficient multiplied by the corresponding pixel grey-scale value of the new instance.
-In the bottom right we visualize these contributions for one of the two new test instances on the bottom left.
-The sum of all these contribution (plus a 'hidden' intercept) yields the prediction of $\hat y = 34.8$ for the true angle $y=35.2$.
+In the bottom right we visualize these contributions for the test instance on the bottom left.
+The sum of all these contributions (plus a `hidden' intercept) yields the prediction of $\hat y = 34.8$ for the true angle $y=35.2$.

-Figure~\ref{fig:faces_val} illustrates the threshold selection of our SPAR method for this application, where we see the mean squared error estimated by cross-validation and the corresponding error band on the top, and the implied number of active variables on the bottom, over a grid of $\lambda$-values (displayed as rounded to three digits).
-With almost the same estimated prediction error, the `SPAR 1-se' method uses over $1000$ pixels less than `SPAR best'.
-For the previous data application, the difference is even more severe, as shown in Table~\ref{tab:medNumAct}.